Hello and Welcome!

 Hello beloved reader and welcome new subscribers!

-Thank you for inviting into your inbox writing that serves this purpose.
-It’s very meaningful to me that you have made this choice.
+Thank you for inviting into your inbox writing that serves The Rising and Reclaiming of the Divine Feminine.
+It’s very meaningful to me that you make this choice.

 May your choices bring you many great blessings.